 At Tx n a new offset is calculated for the ACK Slot.
 This information is provided in the MITDMA communication state.
 Slot Increment 1 reserves the ACK Slot, Slot Increment 2 and 3 are set to 0.

-At the ACK Slot, the receiving station transmits the acknowledgment message.
+At the ACK Slot, the receiving station transmits the acknowledgment message with the ACK/NACK Mask field set to indicate the success or failure of the MITDMA transmission chain.
+If one or more of the blocks failed during the transmission of the chain, then the transmitting station should re-transmit the failed block(s).
+When starting the re-transmission of the failed MITDMA block(s), Block 1 (the single slot RATDMA transmission) is always sent first.